harp-tech/protocol/Device.md

 ## Introduction

 This document defines the set of common functionality that every Harp device must provide.
-The goal is to establish a common ground for the development and operation of Harp hardware, and to allow quick and easy integration of new devices into the existing ecosystem.
+The goal is to establish a common interface for the development and operation of all Harp hardware, and to allow quick and easy integration of new devices into the existing ecosystem.
 All registers and functionality specified below MUST be implemented for a device to be compliant.

 ## Core registers

 All Harp devices must implement a set of common core registers.
-These reserved registers are used to identify the device, its version, and its operation mode.
+These reserved registers are used to identify the device, its version, and its operation modes.
 A summary description of each core register is in [the table below](#core-register-table).

 ## Application registers